 Before you make a big investment on your own camper, renting one is a great way to try before you buy.
 At Outdoorsy, you can find tons of travel trailers to rent at great prices.
 You can see your local rental inventory by clicking here.

 I negotiated very hard for my trailer and shopped every single dealership within 100 miles of my home to find the absolute best price possible.
-Still, I paid $3,000 more for my trailer than just the list price of the same trailer for sale at dealerships in the south.
+Still, I paid $3,000 more for my trailer than just the list price of the same trailer for sale at dealerships in Indiana.
 Why?
-Freight is less to the dealership, and southern dealerships can sell year-round so they don’t have to mark up the trailers as high.
+Freight is less to the dealership, and regional dealerships can sell year-round so they don’t have to mark up the trailers as high.

 Shipping a travel trailer can be very expensive.
 In fact, it commonly costs $2 per mile due to the large size, heavy weight, and difficulty in loading a camper.
 So the freight costs to get the camper to the dealership.
-The hub for the manufacturing of RV’s in the United States is the south, so freight costs in the south are low to get the trailer to the dealership.
+The hub for the manufacturing of RV’s in the United States is Indiana, so freight costs in the south and midwest are low to get the trailer to the dealership.

 If you find a trailer you like locally, it’s worth googling the model number/name of the trailer to find other dealerships in other areas of the country.
 See what their list prices are to get an idea of what kind of markup your dealer is putting on the trailer, and if it could be worth calling the dealership in another state and inquiring about having the trailer shipped.
 Or, you could hop in the truck and go on a road trip.
 It might actually be worth it, and what a way to break in a trailer!